How does car insurance work in Germany?

-|M||Novice drivers after an accident by own fault||Over 100%|
+|M||Novice drivers after an accident caused by own fault||Over 100%|

 |S||After downgrading from SF 1||Over 100%|

-|KL 0||novice drivers (Driving license is under 3 years old)||Over 100%|
+|KL 0||Novice drivers (with a driver's license under 3 years old)||Over 100%|

-|SF½||At least 3 years old driving license from EU||Over 100%|
+|SF½||At least 3 years old driver's license from the EU||Over 100%|

-|SF1||1 year of accident free driving||Approx. 65 – 100%|
+|SF1||After 1 year of accident-free driving||Approx. 65 – 100%|

-|SF2||2 years of accident free driving||Approx. 60%|
+|SF2||After 2 years of accident-free driving||Approx. 60%|

-|SF3||3 years of accident free driving||Approx. 55%|
+|SF3||After 3 years of accident-free driving||Approx. 55%|

-|SF4||4 years of accident free driving||Approx. 50%|
+|SF4||After 4 years of accident-free driving||Approx. 50%|

-|SF5||5 years of accident free driving||Approx. 45-50%|
+|SF5||After 5 years of accident-free driving||Approx. 45-50%|

 |And so on till SF class 35|

-Switching car insurance
+4. Switching car insurance

-Insurance for Rental Cars
+5. Insurance of Rental Cars

 Cars from rental companies are already ensured for the time a customer is driving a car.
 It’s better to clear the terms and conditions of insurance in advance.

-International Green Card
+6. International Green Card

-Transfer of SF Class from Motorcycle to Car
+9. Transfer of SF Class from Motorcycle to Car